Jeroen6/p1metertje/readme.md

 ## Usage

-Reset WiFi: plug in with DIP 4 ON, then turn DIP off and watch for SSID "P1 Metertje" to configure.
+Reset WiFi:
+1. Unplug.
+2. Set DIP 4 ON
+3. Plug in with DIP 4 ON
+4. Set DIP 4 OFF.
-(ip 192.168.4.1)
+5. Connect to SSID "P1 Metertje" to configure network. (ip 192.168.4.1)

 DIP3 sets needle to 0 for offset afjust.